scarbonellsala/TFM_SCarbonell_Analysis/README.md

 TODO: EXAMPLE script here

-- **Short-read splicing junctions (SJs)**: intronPorspector was used to generate the SJs file from short-read data, running the following bash script:
+- **Short-read splicing junctions (SJs)**: intronProspector was used to generate the SJs file from short-read data, running the following bash script:

 ```
 run.intronProspector.sh